munificent/craftinginterpreters/book/statements-and-state.md

 ```

 As with type errors in the expression evaluation code, we report a runtime error
-by throwing an exception, giving it the token for the variable so it can tell
+by throwing an exception, giving it the token for the variable so we can tell
 the user where in their code they messed up.

 ### Interpreting global variables